Ted Galdi: Bestselling Author

 Marketing funnel - strengths

-Are you already thriving at a certain funnel stage?
-For instance, possibly you have a large social media following and are already driving a ton of awareness about your brand.
-Investing your advertising budget into awareness ads may not have a large impact on your business.
+Are you already doing really well at a certain funnel stage?
+For instance, possibly you have a large social media following and are already driving a ton of awareness.
+Investing your advertising budget into awareness ads may not have as large of an impact as ads aimed at converting your existing audience into buyers.

-When you're first starting out - and may not have an enormous budget - you should be selective with your budget.
+Whatever the case, when you're first starting out - and may not have an enormous budget - you should be selective with your spending.

 Paid traffic - platform selection